The twins turned 4 on Saturday. 4!!!! I can hardly believe it.

-Grass area: There was also a large grass area where the kids could run, where we lay out the cloths and pillows for the movie and also where we put out some extra large balls for the kids to kick around.
+Grass area: There was also a large grass area where the kids could run, where we lay out the sheets and pillows for the movie and also where we put out some extra large balls for the kids to kick around.
 We also had a couple of bumble bee flying toys.

 Music: We played Marisol's favorite CD - the one she listens to (almost) daily in her bedroom while she hosts tea parties for her dolls, and that the kids listen to outside when they are splashing in their little pools.

-After scouring various stores for a couple of weeks, I came up with quite a collection of bee and bear themed gifts for the kids, ranging from: stuffed toys, jigsaw puzzles, sticker sheets, craft activities, books, and bags of Teddy Grahams to name a few.
+After scouring various stores for a couple of weeks, I came up with quite a collection of bee and bear themed gifts for the kids, ranging from stuffed toys, jigsaw puzzles, sticker sheets, craft activities, books, and bags of Teddy Grahams to name a few.
 Each gift was wrapped in paper and tied with yarn and placed in a large picnic basket.
 As the little guests left they were able to choose a gift from the 'lucky dip'.
-Bags were also provided to hold gifts, craft projects and headbands and to tie balloons so it would be easier for the kids to take their goodies home.
+Bags were also provided to hold gifts, craft projects, and headbands and to tie balloons so it would be easier for the kids to take their goodies home.

 Please pin this post for later: